dallagi/excontainers/README.md

 ### Testing

-Tests require a machine with a docker daemon listening on the default unix socket `/var/run/docker.sock`.
+Tests require a machine with a docker daemon listening on the default unix socket `/var/run/docker.sock` and the cli docker client installed.

 Run tests with